-As of June 30, 2015, the Company had \$1.4 billion principal amount of Notes outstanding.
+As of September 30, 2015, the Company had \$1.4 billion principal amount of Notes outstanding.
 The Notes are senior unsecured obligations of Yahoo, the Notes do not bear regular interest, and the principal amount of the Notes does not accrete.
 The Notes mature on December 1, 2018, unless previously purchased or converted in accordance with their terms prior to such date.
 The Company may not redeem the Notes prior to maturity.
 However, holders of the Notes may convert them at certain times and upon the occurrence of certain events in the future, as outlined in the indenture governing the Notes (the "Indenture").
 Holders of the Notes who convert in connection with a "make-whole fundamental change," as defined in the Indenture, may require Yahoo to purchase for cash all or any portion of their Notes at a purchase price equal to 100 percent of the principal amount, plus accrued and unpaid special interest as defined in the Indenture, if any.
-The Notes are convertible, subject to certain conditions, into shares of Yahoo common stock at an initial conversion rate of 18.7161 shares per \$1,000 principal amount of Notes (which is equivalent to an initial conversion price of approximately \$53.43 per share), subject to adjustment upon the occurrence of certain events.
+The Notes are convertible, subject to certain conditions, into shares of Yahoo common stock at an initial conversion rate of 18.7161 shares per \$1,000 principal amount of Notes (which is equivalent to an initial conversion price of approximately \$53.43 per share), subject to affustment upon the occurrence of certain events.
 Upon conversion of the Notes, holders will receive cash, shares of Yahoo's common stock or a combination thereof, at Yahoo's election.
-The Company's intent is to settle the principal amount of the Notes in cash upon conversion obligation in excess of the aggregate principal amount, (conversion spread).
-As of June 30, 2015, none of the conditions allowing holders of the Notes to convert had been met.
+The Company's intent is to settle the principal amount of the Notes in cash upon conversion obligation in excess of the aggregate principal amount, the Company would deliver shares of its common stock with respect to the remainder of its conversion obligation in excess of the aggregate principal amount (conversion spread).
+As of September 30, 2015, none of the conditions allowing holders of the Notes to convert had been met.